 This wine is pale yellow in colour with delicate aromas of papaya and plums.
 On the nose, there are fresh notes of minerality and apple.
 The finish is fine and long.

-Awarded 92 points and Highly Recommended status by Decanter in their June 2019 feature, Weekday Wines (see blue link below).
+The 2017 vintage was awarded 92 points and Highly Recommended status by Decanter in their June 2019 feature, Weekday Wines (see blue link below).

 Exotic fruits, mature pears, hawthorn and acacia honey on the nose.
 The palate offers warmth, velvet, and with balanced acidity.
 Fresh and lingering.
 Excellent as an aperitif, great for starters and fish and shellfish dishes.